sketchplugins/plugin-directory/README.md

 - [Chippen Charts](https://github.com/smallmultiples/sketch-chippencharts), by Martin von Lupin: Bar chart creator for your mockups using random data.
 Change the size of selected rectangles.
 Works for both horizontal and vertical bar charts.
 Made with love in Chippendale.
 - [Sketch Export to](https://github.com/mascardoso/sketch-export), by Marco Cardoso: Export an artboard layers to json or markdown
 - [Bold It](https://github.com/ysjn/bold-it), by ysjn: Bold-it is a super simple plugin that bolds user-specified keyword in selected text layers.
-- [Hubble Sketch Plugin](https://github.com/inthepocket/hubble-sketch-plugin), by inthepocket: A Sketch plugin to extract assets and primitives and send them to Hubble.app
 - [Unsplash](https://www.sketch.com/extensions/plugins/unsplash/), by Sketch BV: Unsplash Data Provider plugin, for Sketch 52+.
 - [Elevation Shadows](https://github.com/YitingLiu/Elevation-Shadows), by Yiting Liu: A Sketch Plugin to apply consistent Elevation Shadows
 - [Text to Styles](https://github.com/tbrasington/text-to-styles), by Thomas Brasington: Generates Sketch type styles programmatically from Artboards